Attribution and persistence

 - eVar16 has an expiration of 1 day and evar17 expires on visit.

 - The post_visitor_id column represents the profile maintained by Adobe Analytics.
+Post columns are typically seen in data feeds.
+See Data feeds in the Export user guide.

 - The post_evar16 and post_evar17 columns show shows the persistence of eVars.